Comparing quantum and classical Monte Carlo algorithms for estimating Betti numbers of clique complexes: Introduction

-In the absence of a clear complexity result, progress has been made by designing classical and quantum algorithms for BNE with steadily improving asymptotic behaviour.
+In the absence of a definitive complexity result for BNE on clique complexes, progress has been made by designing classical and quantum algorithms for BNE with steadily improving asymptotic behaviour.
 The first \texttt{BQP} result for dense clique complexes was proved by Lloyd, Garnerone and Zanardi~\cite{Lloyd2016} by introducing a new polynomial time quantum algorithm based on quantum phase estimation.
 Ever since this result, new quantum~\cite{Hayakawa2022, McArdle, Gyurik2022, Akhalwaya2022} and classical~\cite{Apers2023, Berry2024} algorithms have been introduced, and it is still believed that there is a regime where quantum algorithms attain a super-polynomial advantage over classical algorithms for this problem~\cite{Berry2024}.

+This paper studies quantum and classical algorithms for the BNE problem which share a similar Monte Carlo structure and take as input (classically provided) clique samples.
+This forms a natural sub-class of classical and quantum algorithms for the BNE problem.
+We choose to restrict our attention to this sub-class because we are interested in closely examining the \emph{exponential} speed-ups and sample costs of the different quantum Monte Carlo counter-parts to the classical random walk, ignoring any polynomial speed-ups of other quantum algorithms such as ~\cite{Lloyd2016, Berry2024} which process superpositions of cliques using non-random walk techniques.